corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 To enable the CENM CLI to send commands to the Identity Manager Service, you must enable the RPC API by defining a configuration property called `adminListener`.

-For example add the following to the service configuration:
+For example, add the following to the service configuration:

 ```guess
 ...